RamenVentures/Operating-Manual/README.md

 Our strategy is to invest in 100 companies working on hard problems in big markets and get them to Product/Market Fit.

 ## Our Investment Thesis
-Every startup is made up of three components: Market, Team, and Product.
+Every startup is made up of three components:
+* Market
+* Team
+* Product.

 We believe that a great market - a market with lots of real potential customers - pulls product out of a startup.
 The product doesn't need to be great; it just has to solve an important problem.
 And, the market doesn't care how good the team is, as long as the team can produce that viable product.

-First we look for companies with an important mission - that is, solving an important problem in a huge market.
-Then, we look for a team that's irrationally passionate and capable of executing.
-Our thesis is:
+We believe that great startups are:
 - 75% Market
 - 25% Team
 - 0% Product

+So, first we look for companies with an important mission - that is, solving an important problem in a huge market.
+Then, we look for a team that's irrationally passionate and capable of executing.

 ## Our Investment Process
 We strive to be known as the most founder-friendly investors in Canada.
 To that end, we: